bloveless/s3-backup-restore/README.md

 `CADENCE_MONTHLY`: Cron schedule for running monthly backups.
 Defaults to "10 3 1 * *".

+`CHOWN_ENABLE`: Enable changing the permissions of files during backup and restore.
+During backup only the BACKUP_DATE file will have it's owner modified.
+During restore, all restored files will have their owner modified.

+`CHOWN_UID`: The UID that will be used when changing the ownership of the files.
+Defaults to 1000.

+`CHOWN_GID`: The GID that will be used when changing the group ownership of the files.
+Defaults to 1000.

 `DATA_DIRECTORY`: The directory where the volume is mounted and where the backup and restore will occur.
 By default this is set to "/data".